 calc_bmi()

-or synonyms, as described in the "Details" section- hba1c
+or synonyms, as described in the "Details" section.- hba1c

-Numeric (optional predictor variable): Glycated hemoglobin (HbA1c) in %, from 4.5-15; see the "Details" section for more information about the lower bound of the range
+Numeric (optional predictor variable): Glycated hemoglobin (HbA1c) in %, from 4.5-15; see the "Details" section for more information about the lower bound of the range.

 - uacr

-Numeric (optional predictor variable): Urine albumin-to-creatinine ratio (UACR) in mg/g, from 0.1-25000
+Numeric (optional predictor variable): Urine albumin-to-creatinine ratio (UACR) in mg/g, from 0.1-25000.

 - zip

-Character (optional predictor variable): ZIP code of the person's residence, used to estimate the Social Deprivation Index (SDI); see the "Details" section for more information
+Character (optional predictor variable): ZIP code of the person's residence, used to estimate the Social Deprivation Index (SDI); see the "Details" section for more information.

 - model

-Character (required, but has default): The PREVENT model to use, one of
+If character, the PREVENT model to use, one of

 NULL